Anna Mae Nunn - Claiborne Progress

 Daughters: Patricia Nunn, Vicki Nunn Brogan and Kristie (Randy) Wilder all of Tazewell, TN.

-Grandchildren: Isaac (Natasha) Nunn, Adam (Allison) Nunn, Joshua (Brittany) Nunn, Alex (Caitlyn) Nunn, Emily Rouse, Aaron (Corrie) Brogan, Ian (Barbara) Nunn, Caleb Nunn, Sarah & Isabella Nunn, Lynnze Burgman, Randal Wilder & Ethan Beason.
+Grandchildren: Isaac (Natasha) Nunn, Adam (Allison) Nunn, Joshua (Brittany) Nunn, Alex (Caitlyn) Nunn, Emily Rouse, Aaron (Corrie) Brogan, Ian (Barbara) Nunn, Caleb Nunn, Sarah & Isabella Nunn, Lynze Bergmann, Randal Wilder & Ethan Beason.

 Great Grandchildren: Lailah & Landon Nunn, Elias & Lucy Rouse, Bryan Brogan, Zoey & Chloe Meyers, Austyn Givens, Eva Mae Nunn and 1 Expected.